CN3ves/5-/docs/index.md

 > A player wants to climb a steep wall to sneak into the Baron's private garden.
 Given the height of the wall, the result of this action is uncertain and a conflict is started.
 The player can then choose from any reasonable skills, such as climb or jump, and make a skill check to find out what happens.

 **Success range**: To determine if an action is successful, roll a 2d6 and sum the result.
 If that result is contained by the success range, that is, it is one of the success numbers, then the action is successful.
 The success range root value is 5 and how far it extends, depends on the applicable modifiers:
-  * A positive modifier adds one number (bove 5) per each +1 in the modifier.
+  * A positive modifier adds one number (above 5) per each +1 in the modifier.
 This means that the success range will be all numbers between 5 and 5 + modifier (both included).
   > If it is determined that the character has a modifier of +3 for the climb skill, then the success range will have the root 5 and 3 more values: 6,7 and 8.
 Success will occur if the rolled sum is one of those 4 values.
 Note that the success range is from 5 to 5+3.
   * A negative modifier moves the root below 5, one value for each -1 in the modifier.
 > Another character tries to follow and has the modifier of -2.
 This means that the success root will be moved down twice, that is from 5 to 3.
 Success in this case will only occurs if the rolled sum is 3.

-<details><summary><i>Note</i></summary>The success range, even though simple, is a fairly strange concept for many players and may take a while to get used to.
+<details><summary><i>Note</i></summary><i>The success range, even though simple, is a fairly strange concept for many players and may take a while to get used to.
 An alternative method can be derived by subtracting 5 to the result.
 Given that the success range from 5 to 5+modifier, rolling 2d6-5 will mean that the success range is now from 5-5 to 5-5+modifier, that is from 0 to the modifier.
-The result is converted to a roll less than the modifier type of system for positive modifiers or roll equal to modifier for negative modifiers.<br>&nbsp;</details>
+The result is converted to a roll less than the modifier type of system for positive modifiers or roll equal to modifier for negative modifiers.</i><br>&nbsp;</details>

 **Modifiers**: The modifier that defines the success range is the sum of all bonuses and penalties that apply to the skill being checked.
 To find the applicable modifier, consider: